 Return a copy of the options with which the pattern was compiled.
 The fourth argument should point to an unsigned long int variable.
-These option bits are those specified in the call to pcre\compile(), modified by any top-level option settings within the pattern itself.
+These option bits are those specified in the call to pcre\compile(), modified by any top-level option settings at the start of the pattern itself.
+In other words, they are the options that will be in force when matching starts.
+For example, if the pattern /(?im)abc(?-i)d/ is compiled with the PCRE\EXTENDED option, the result is PCRE\CASELESS, PCRE\MULTILINE, and PCRE\EXTENDED.